Table of Contents

 There are several reasons why an individual, a company, or an organization might need one.
 Some of the most common reasons include the following:

-- App Designers: App stores like Google Play and Apple’s App Store require application developers to have privacy policies placed on applications before the apps are approved for sale.
-App designers who fail to include these privacy policies can face having their apps suspended from an app store.
+- App Designers: App stores like Google Play and Apple’s App Store require application developers to have policies placed on applications before the apps are approved for sale.
+App designers who fail to include these policies can face having their apps suspended from an app store.
+Privacy policies for mobile apps can be much different to those of websites.

 - Third-Party Service Providers: There are a variety of third-party services that might require that privacy policies be placed on a company’s website, such as Amazon Associates and Google AdSense.

-Keeping your document compliant in the United States is difficult because there is no specific federal law dictating what privacy policies need to include, and the relevant state laws addressing these policies tend to differ between jurisdictions.
-Although there are no comprehensive laws in the United States regarding privacy policies, there are various federal and state laws that govern particular situations:
+Keeping your document compliant in the United States is difficult because there is no specific federal law dictating what a website policy needs to include, and the relevant state laws addressing these policies tend to differ between jurisdictions.
+Although there are no comprehensive laws in the United States regarding these website documents, there are various federal and state laws that govern particular situations:

 1. The Children’s Online Privacy Protection Act (COPPA) applies to websites that knowingly collect information about or target children under the age of 13.
 If a website collects such information, it is required by law to post privacy policies and is limited in its ability to share that information.